-In FY 2021, the cash generated from operations before working capital requirements amounted to US\$ 43.0 million compared to US\$ 34.0 million in FY 2020.
+In FY 2022, the cash generated from operations before working capital requirements amounted to US\$ 66.5 million compared to US\$ 43.0 million in FY 2021.

-In FY 2021, the working capital requirement was US\$4.0 million compared to a US\$ 3.3 million decrease in the same period last year.
-This is mainly linked to the improved activity requiring higher inventories and resulting in higher receivables at year end which is only partially offset by the increased amounts payable to suppliers.
+In FY 2022, the working capital requirement was US\$ 9.7 million compared to US\$ 4.0 million in the same period last year.
+The increase of the working capital requirement is a result of the activity's continuing ramp-up.

-During the period, Capex totaled US\$ 18.6 million in cash compared to US\$ 13.3 million in FY 2020.
-The higher 2021 Capex is also driven by the increased activity.
+During the period, Capex totaled US\$ 20.0 million in cash compared to US\$ 18.6 million in FY 2021.
 Capex essentially relates to the acquisition of rigs, major rig overhauls, ancillary equipment and rods.